HL7/bulk-data/input/pagecontent/submit.md

 If the Data Consumer wishes to indicate that resources included as part of the submission be removed by the Data Provider, the Data Consumer MAY populate the `deleted` section with one or more files containing FHIR transaction Bundles.
 Each line in such a file SHALL contain a FHIR `Bundle` with a type of `transaction` containing one or more `entry` items that reflect a deleted resource.
 In each entry, `request.url` and `request.method` SHALL be populated and `request.method` SHALL be set to `DELETE`.
 Resources that appear in `deleted` SHALL NOT also appear in `output`.

 When the status response is returned incrementally, including when a partial status manifest is returned with an HTTP status of `202 Accepted`, the Data Consumer MAY populate the `link` section with a single object containing a `relation` field with a value of `next`, and a `url` field pointing to the location of another status manifest.
-All fields in the linked manifest SHALL be populated with the same values as the manifest with the link, apart from the `output`, `deleted`, and `link` arrays.
+All fields in the linked manifest SHALL be populated with the same values as the manifest with the link, apart from the `output`, `deleted`, `error`, and `link` arrays.

 Generated field table from the logical model: